 Students are not eligible to earn a second bachelor's degree within the same discipline (field of study).
-Students seeking a second bachelor's degree must complete all courses required for each program to include Foundational Core, Professional Core, Fundamental, Programming and Application Course where applicable with a minimum of 54 semester credits that are unique and different to each degree.
+Students seeking a second bachelor's degree must complete all courses required for each program to include any core/foundational course and professional courses where applicable with a minimum of 54 semester credits that are unique and different to each degree.
 Note that this is a minimum of 54 semester credits more than is required to complete the first bachelor's degree.
 No more than 6 semester credits may be substituted in the second major.
-Courses taken in the General Education Core area may apply to both programs and substitutions are not required.
+Courses taken in the General Education area may apply to both programs and substitutions are not required.